SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 **January 2019.** DeepMind releases [AlphaStar](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/), solving the full game of StarCraft II.

-When we started CAPS in October 2018 this achievement seemed at least some years away.
+When we started CAPS in October 2018, this achievement seemed at least some years away.
 Fascinating to see the fast pace of AI research.
-The slides found in the course materials here are pre-Alpha Star.
+Note, that the slides found in the course materials here are pre-Alpha Star.

 ***